nirum/timesheets/README.md

 Since writing project names and long, arbitrary hex tags gets pretty tedious, you can also specify project names and tags by writing only the first few characters of either one. `tman` will auto- complete the name if it is uniquely specified, or ask you to pick one if it's not.
+This will allow you to update your incorrect clock-out time by calling `tman out my-project --tag=0c2`.
+Remember that you can always see the list of clock events by calling `tman show my-project`.

 todo
 -----